Pragya Panthi,

 - Goyandaka J. Srimad Bhagavad Gita.
 Chapter 3, Verse 14.
 Gorakhpur: Gita Press; Samvat 2072.

 - Kanthi VV, Prasad VL, Shinde VDP.
 Bird’s-eye view on Rajaswala Paricharya through Ayurvedic perspective.
 Int J Indian Med.
 2022;3(2).
-Available from: https://ijimh.in/index/open/jimd2-2
+Available from: https://ijimh.in/index/open/jimd2-2.

 - Tripathi B. Ashtanga Hridaya.
 Sharirasthana, Chapter 1, Verses 24–26.
 Varanasi: Chaukhamba Surbharati Prakashan; 2015.

 - Rani R, Tiwari SS.
-Katuka raso shonita sanghatam bhinnati—an in vitro study to evaluate the thrombolytic activity of certain Katu Rasa substances.
+Katuka raso shonita sanghatam bhinnati—An in vitro study to evaluate the thrombolytic activity of certain Katu Rasa substances.
 Int Ayurvedic Med J. 2018 Oct–Nov;3(1):1413–1420.
-Available from: http://www.iamj.in/posts/images/upload/1413_1420.pdf
+Available from: http://www.iamj.in/posts/images/upload/1413_1420.pdf.

 - Sushruta Samhita.
 Sharirasthana, Chapter 2: Sukrashonitasuddhi Sharira, Verse 25.
 Available from: http://niimh.res.in/ebooks/esushruta/?mod=adhi [Accessed 2025 Nov 18].